SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h5>Stack</h5>

-The anaogy of a stack historically comes from spring-loaded plate dispensers (e.g. in a mensa) A stack is a linear collection ADT with LIFO order, and the operations:
+The anaogy of a stack historically comes from spring-loaded plate dispensers (e.g. in a mensa) In a stack, the element you remove will be {{c1::the one you added most recently}}
+LIFO = last in first out
+A stack is a linear collection ADT with LIFO order, and the operations:
 push: add to the top of the stack
 pop: remove from top of the stack